How to troubleshoot a TV and antenna

 If the TV stops responding to the remote control, change the batteries.
 If that does not help, press the power button or a channel up or down button on the TV, not the remote.
 Sometimes TV channel buttons are hard to find on the sides or behind, but they must be on any TV.
 If the TV starts without a remote - the fault is likely the remote control or batteries.
 The fault when the TV remote sensor or control module will not respond to the remote control is also possible but rare.
 The TV remote control may also have an intermittent fault or one of the buttons not working.
 In that case, getting a new or universal replacement remote is cheaper.

-If you live in a block of units, you can 'test' the antenna by asking your neighbours if they have the same problem with the TV channels.
+If you live in a block of units, you can ask your neighbours if they have the same problem with the TV channels.

 1. The antenna fly lead could break or get loose when the TV has moved.
 New fly leads are usually supplied with the TV or sold in the electronics shop for $5.
 Expensive, gold-plated tips will not make reception any better.
 All antenna cabling behind the house walls and antenna is aluminium.
 We make fly leads from quality RG6 cable fitted to your TV installation cheaper.